MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

     ```

     > [!WARNING]
-    > Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
+    > Google can consider in-app update code as malicious behavior even if it isn't used at runtime.
 We recommend you to strip this code from your application before submitting it to Google Play.
 See [Remove in-app updates for Google Play builds](#remove-in-app-updates-for-google-play-builds) section for details.

     > [!NOTE]
     > If the version of your Android Gradle plugin is lower than 3.0.0, you need to replace the **implementation** with **compile**.